Guru'Guay recommends that you check this page instead to find out the fastest and cheapest way to buy ferry tickets.

 We know.
-Buying online can be stressful.
+Buying the Buquebus ferry tickets (or similar ones) online can be stressful.
 Especially when the site keeps switching languages and uses $ to represent three different currencies.

 So are you ready to buy your ferry tickets from Buenos Aires to Montevideo or Colonia?
 Clear your evening, pour yourself a glass of Uruguayan red and follow the Guru.

 Buquebus, Seacat and Colonia Express: three ferry companies, same destinations

 There are three ferry companies sailing between Uruguay and Buenos Aires.
 Only Buquebus ferry offers a direct trip to Montevideo.
 The other two companies, Seacat and Colonia Express, will take you by ferry to Colonia and then connecting bus to Montevideo, what we’ll call the ferry-bus combo.
 Buquebus also offers a ferry-bus combo.

 In the past, Colonia Express was the cheapest company, Buquebus the most expensive and Seacat somewhere in-between.
 The situation has changed.
 There is a fair diversity of possible combinations, and everything depends on your available time and budget.